Mowje/node-sodium/README.md

 This error has reportedly happened on different Linux distros after a successful compilation

 # Building for node-webkit
+I'm currently looking at how I can build node-sodium for usage within node-webkit.

-It is possible to build this module for [node-webkit](https://github.com/rogerwang/node-webkit).
-As of now, the newest possible target is `0.8.4`, because newer versions of node-webkit use a currently unstable version of nodejs on which this module cannot build yet.
+~~It is possible to build this module for [node-webkit](https://github.com/rogerwang/node-webkit).
+As of now, the newest possible target is `0.8.4`, because newer versions of node-webkit use a currently unstable version of nodejs on which this module cannot build yet.~~

 # Code Samples
 Please check the fully documented code samples in `test/test_sodium.js`.